Find Trade Colleges

 Agricultural Crop and Horticultural Worker Supervisor

-What is an Agricultural Crop and Horticultural Worker Supervisor?
+What Does it Take to Be an Agricultural Crop and Horticultural Worker Supervisor?

-Job Description & Duties Directly supervise and coordinate activities of agricultural crop or horticultural workers.
+Job Description: Directly supervise and coordinate activities of agricultural crop or horticultural workers.

-A Day in the Life of an Agricultural Crop & Horticultural Worker Supervisor
+Daily Life Of an Agricultural Crop & Horticultural Worker Supervisor

 • Plan or supervise infrastructure or collection maintenance functions, such as planting, fertilizing, pest or weed control, or landscaping.

-Below is a list of the skills most Agricultural Crop and Horticultural Worker Supervisors say are important on the job.
+These are the skills Agricultural Crop and Horticultural Worker Supervisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.